Introduction to Mathematical Statistics

 Table 1: Grading scheme

-Midterm 1 15 A closed-book written test to be held in class on Friday, February 14, 2025
+Midterm 1 15 A closed-book written test held in class on Thursday, February 12, 2026

-Midterm 2 15 A closed-book written test to be held in class on Friday, March 28, 2025
+Midterm 2 15 A closed-book written test held in class on Tuesday, March 24, 2026

-Exam 45 A cumulative closed-book written exam to be held during the exam period (location and time TBA)
+Exam 45 A cumulative close-book written test (location and time TBA).

 iClicker: Clicker grades are based on both participation and correctness.
 Final clicker grades are calculated by multiplying participation points by the correctness scaling factor.